Ancheer 40″ Mini Trampoline Review

 The assembly is ridiculously easy.
 The whole thing comes practically assembled and you have to set up the legs and the safety pad.
 It’s lightning quick, really.
 It supposedly has a 1-year warranty, but good luck with that.
 Fortunately, the build quality is good so you probably won’t be needing it.
 The instructions provide an endless source of entertainment if you enjoy seeing the English language butchered extensively and systematically.

-Overall, this is a very capable exercise rebounder.
+Overall, this is a very capable mini trampoline.
 You can consider it as a budget version of Dave Hall’s Cellersizer – sans a gigantic markup, of course.
-We were happy with this trampoline and a mini rebounder like this can serve many undemanding customers for a long time without breaking.
+We were happy with it, as it can serve many undemanding customers for a long time without breaking.
 Hence, it gets our seal of approval.
-Highly recommended!